 Does sneezing make you worry about what else might come out?
 What about laughing, coughing, running, jumping, or lifting?
 If any of these normal activities leave you running to the bathroom or stocking up on pads, I’d like to offer you some different options.
 Contrary to what you may have heard, none of these are things you need to put up with.
 They are NOT the cost of motherhood.
 There ARE answers.

 The cost of being a mother

-All of these varieties of unwanted pee are actually referred to as stress incontinence.
-There are difference kinds of incontinence, but stress incontinence is the form most likely to affect the postpartum population.
+All of these varieties of unintended pee are referred to as stress incontinence.
+There are difference kinds of incontinence, but stress incontinence is the form most likely to affect postpartum women.
 (Here’s a systematic review and meta-analysis if you’re interested.)

 Sneeze pee and pregnancy